FAQs

 Yes, we are happy to help you replace your tuners in the event that they break or malfunction.
 Waverly tuners are backed by a lifetime warranty, and we will gladly have them ship replacements to you at no cost.

 Each Bourgeois Guitar features hand fit bridge pins to achieve the best fit possible of every pin, on every guitar.
 Because of this, we cannot ensure proper fit of replacement pins directly out of the box.
-If you are thinking about upgrading your bridge pins, we recommend sourcing them through http://stewmac.com.
+If you are thinking about upgrading your bridge pins, we recommend sourcing them through https://stewmac.com.

 *New bridge pins may require some light sanding to achieve optimal fit, and in some cases, may not be compatible with your guitar.